 EWS is investigating the installation of 2-4 mini turbines fed by the city's Northern Aqueduct water distribution system.
 The aqueduct supplies water from the large Durban Heights treatment works to the city's northern suburbs.
 Due to the differences in elevation between Durban Heights and the reservoirs, there is excess pressure at the inlets to the reservoirs, which is currently dissipated by pressure reducing valves.
-The proposed turbines will use the pressure which forms at the inlets to the reservoirs which is currently dissipated by pressure reducing valves to generate electricity, which will be fed into the municipal low tension grid.
+The proposed turbines will use this excess pressure to generate electricity, which will be fed into the municipal low tension grid.
 The expected output of the turbines ranges from 120kW to 180 kW.
 This study is still in the feasibility stage.